yulin1117/humob2024/README.md

 Usage

 Run the best_percentage.py to generate the plots for the stable matrix analysis.
 You can adjust the percentages as needed for different visual outputs.

+weekly_location_frequency_matrix.py
+Description:

+This script analyzes user movement data from a city (e.g., “CityD”) and creates a 7x24 matrix representing the most frequent locations for each user, segmented by day of the week and hour of the day.
+The resulting matrix visualizes location frequency patterns for a given user over a week, with heatmaps generated to display the data.